Dr. Terror's House of Horrors (1965)

 Milton Subotsky also worked as the screenwriter on several of the films, including Dr. Terror's House of Horrors, with this film's individual stories being derived from half hour scripts for an aborted series that he had worked on in the late 1940s.

-Subotsky was inspired to make these films by an earlier horror anthology, the 1945 Ealing Studios film Dead of Night, and some of the later films in this series would include individual stories somewhat similar to those of the Ealing film.
+Subotsky was inspired to make these films by an earlier horror anthology, the 1945 Ealing Studios film Dead of Night, and some of the later films in this series would include individual stories somewhat reminiscent of those in the Ealing film.

 Like some contemporaries, including the "spaghetti" western A Fistful of Dollars (1964) and spy thriller The Ipcress File (1965), Dr. Terror's House of Horrors was filmed in the budget widescreen format Techniscope.
 Widescreen is an unusual choice for a mostly studio-bound production relying on chills and atmosphere, particularly one based around the confined setting of a railway train compartment, but director Freddie Francis works reasonably well with it.